King Wah Centre: King Wah Restaurant

+The restaurant closed in 1989.
+The building was then leased to Wing On Department Stores until it closed and was demolished in 1998.

 King Wah Centre

-The current building cost two hundred million Hong Kong dollars to build.
-It housed a Wing On department store in the 1990s.
-When that store closed the building was taken over by small independent shops selling popular clothing and accessories aimed primarily at teenage customers.
+The current building cost two hundred million Hong Kong dollars to build and opened in 2002.
+Its tenants included small independent shops selling popular clothing and accessories aimed primarily at teenage customers.
 The new shopping centre was colloquially referred to as "Red Spot" (紅點) as the building's sign used to feature a distinctive red spot, now covered up by other signage.

 A new tenant

 In June 2013, all 130 original tenants moved out of King Wah Centre, which was taken over by the Sincere Department Store, one of the oldest local department stores in Hong Kong.
 Other bidders for the property included the American clothing brand Forever 21.
 The rent will be in a monthly rate of HKD $6,000,000 and $200 per square feet with a rental period of 10 years.
 The Sincere shop in Grand Century Place (新世紀廣場) is currently undergoing refurbishment and is expected to be much smaller in size after the renovation, and Sincere found that King Wah Centre would a perfect location for Sincere to expand their business further in the same district.
 Local citizens have criticized the loss of small businesses associated with this takeover.